I may receive commissions from purchases made through links in this article. Full Disclosure

 The title is a bit misleading; at least it was to me, as it is not teaching your child just the ABC’s.
 The Alphabetti series teaches kids the letters, sounds, and simple words all together.

 This means that your child will learn everything all together instead of first learning letters, then sounds, then words.

 In Kindergarten Prep or Pre-school if you will, we start the Alphabetti series.
-We took about 1 week in each book, which means we finished in just about one school year.
+We spend about 1-2 weeks in each book, and there are 11 books.